Health

 When your have a cough and your throat is dry and scratchy, you can be sure that your body is fighting off an infection.
 Naturopath and herbalist Sarah Coleman of The Kitchen Apothecary has a remedy for that - a soothing throat and cough syrup.
 The idea of combining honey and onion might initially make you recoil.
 But read on … the properties of these two ingredients - with the addition of anti-microbial herbs - have been used in traditional remedies for centuries, and Sarah explains to Citro the research that backs it up.

-Written by Sarah Coleman
+By Sarah Coleman

 Honey as a medicine